GrigoreMihai/docs-gitbook-cmp/docs/vendor-information/general-vendor-information.md

 * Our company name is Goldcup 27160 AB (being modified to "DoiT International Sweden AB")
 * Our Registration Number is 559300-7197
-* Our address is Bolasgratt Sundsvall AB, Box 270 851 04 SUNDSVALL, Sweden
+* Our address is Bolagsrätt Sundsvall AB, Box 270 851 04 SUNDSVALL, Sweden